Diamondbacks rally from 6-run deficit to beat Padres 7-6 – KION546

 Mark Melancon (3-6) stranded a runner at third in the ninth inning after a leadoff walk and two wild pitches, setting the stage for a dramatic finish.

 Taylor Rogers (0-4) got the first two outs in the bottom half, but gave up singles to Rojas and Ketel Marte.
-Christian Walker then hit a squibber to the right side and first baseman Eric Hosmer threw to second trying to get Marte.
+Christian Walker then hit a soft, spinning grounder to the right side that was scooped up by first baseman Eric Hosmer, who threw to second trying to get Marte.
 He slid hard into the bag, jarring the ball from Abrams’ grasp, and Rojas dove headfirst into home plate to set off a wild celebration.

+“I definitely drew up something to help the team for sure, but just squeaked it by barely,” Walker said.
+“Tough pitcher, tough at-bat with a good slider and just trying to keep it simple.
+Got lucky for sure.”

 It didn’t look good for the Diamondbacks early.

 Arizona struggled against Sean Manaea — one infield single — and San Diego seemed to be in control after scoring six runs off Zac Gallen in the fifth.
-Jorge Alfaro hit a three-run double in the inning and Nomar Mazara a two-run homer.
+Jorge Alfaro hit a three-run double and Nomar Mazara had a two-run homer.

 Leading 6-0, Padres manager Bob Melvin decided to send Manaea back out for the seventh.